Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Two abstract uniqueness results of braided tensor structures

 \begin{ex} Let ${\mathcal E}: {\mathcal C}\to{\mathcal D}$ be a linear equivalence between semisimple tensor categories with ${\mathcal D}$ strict.
 The simplest solution, that is $E_{\rho, \sigma}=1$ for all objects $\rho$, $\sigma$, is possible only if ${\mathcal E}$ is multiplicative on objects, ${\mathcal E}(\rho)\otimes{\mathcal E}(\sigma)={\mathcal E}(\rho\otimes\sigma)$.
 By (\ref{wt1}), (\ref{wt2}), $({\mathcal E}, 1)$ is a tensor equivalence if and only if ${\mathcal C}$ is strict as well.

 \end{ex}

 In the applications to CFT in the setting of vertex operator algebras, tensor categories are not strict.
 If we try to use Mac Lane strictification theorem then we add many undesired objects to the categories, thus Example \ref{Example_strict} may turn too restrictive.
-To get around this, we look for general solutions that may be of help for one of our main questions, to attempt to understand the connection between vertex operator algebras and conformal nets at the level of representation categories, see Remark {\bf 1.9} in the Introduction.
-On one hand, conformal nets do give rise to strict tensor categories, as tensor product is described by composition of localized endomorphisms in Doplicher-Haag-Roberts theory, thus we are reduced to study the comparison between a strict tensor category and a non-strict tensor category.
+We look for general solutions that may be of help for one of our main questions.
+On one hand, conformal nets give rise to strict tensor categories, as tensor product is described by composition of localized endomorphisms in Doplicher-Haag-Roberts theory, thus we are reduced to study the comparison between a strict tensor category and a non-strict tensor category.
 Moreover we relax the condition $E=1$ to pairs of simple objects.
 We write down the equations that must hold in a way that the natural transformation $E =1$ holds only on pairs of simple objects extends to a tensor equivalence.
 This holds if and only if the following equation (\ref{associativity_with_a_strict_category}) is satisfied by the associativity morphisma.
 Then point (d) shows that this obstruction may be vanished by a pre-associator of CFT-type, and this is the central theme of the following result and Cor. \ref{tensor_equivalence_CFT_strict}.

 In this paper, we are interested in the following cases.
 In particular, case (a) although very simple, will be applied in applications to vertex operator algebras, and in particular to transfer tensor structure of a module category of a vertex operator algebra to the Zhu algebra via Zhu functor.
 An abstract form will be studied in Sect. \ref{5++}, with results in Sect. \ref{12} and then used in Sect. \ref{23}, see Theorem \ref{Finkelberg_HL}, Sects. \ref{Interlude}, \ref{32}, \ref{33}.